Guy-Shaw/errmark/README.md

 ## Coding style

-The coding style used for `ush` can most briefly be described as Sun cstyle, but with certain changes.
+The coding style used for `errmark` can most briefly be described as Sun cstyle, but with certain changes.

 They are: